-(4) The landing charge shall be assessed at the rate set out in the Schedule, subject to any exemptions granted pursuant to regulation 4.
+(4) The landing charge is to be assessed at the rate set out in the Schedule, subject to any exemption conferred by regulation 4.

 Navigation charges

 6. Charges for the use of terminal navigation facilities serving the aerodrome are included in the landing charge.